jmbh/jmbh.github.io/software.md

 permalink: /software/
 ---

-I (co-)developed a number of R-packages:
+I (co-)developed a maintain number of R-packages:

 **VARcheck**
 Assessing the model fit of Vector Autoregressive (VAR) models.